Liposuction breast reduction in London

 26 year old Afro-Caribbean female 38DD cup bra.
 After result with 38C cup bra.
 800ml was removed from each breast.

 54 year old Caucasian female 38DD cup bra.
 After result with 36C cup bra.
 800ml was removed from each breast.

 What is the difference between surgical breast reduction and breast reduction with liposuction?Surgical breast reduction involves more incisions, which will be made around the areola and down to the breast crease.
 Breast reduction with liposuction involves two incisions beneath the breast crease, meaning scarring will be less noticeable and recovery time will be quicker.

-Can I have breast reduction with liposuction?Breast reduction with liposuction is a suitable procedure for those who have large breasts and would like to reduce the volume.
+Can I have breast reduction with liposuction?Liposuction breast reduction is a suitable procedure for those who have large breasts and would like to reduce the volume.